mattpolzin/JSONAPI-OpenAPI/README.md

 *This library has many loose ends and very little documentation.
 The documentation will grow as the framework becomes more complete.*

+## Running and Testing
+As of this writing, you need to run `swift package generate-xcodeproj` and then open that project in Xcode.
+Using Xcode's built-in Swift Package Manager support is currently broken for libraries like swift-syntax that require dynamic libraries from the Swift toolchain. `swift build`, `swift test`, etc. from the command line will work fine, though.

 ## _Experimental_ Swift Code Generation

 The JSONAPISwiftGen module has experimental support for generating Swift code for `JSONAPI` models.
 You can dig into the source code or reach out to me for more information.
 This module is used by the API Test server project at [mattpolzin/jsonapi-openapi-test-server](https://github.com/mattpolzin/jsonapi-openapi-test-server) to generate models and tests.